What is the Magnus Expansion?: Introduction

 which defines the notion of chronological algebra; continuous matrix-valued functions therefore provide an example of chronological algebra.
 In fact, any associative algebra satisfies \eqref{eq:chronoB1}.
 Moreover, identity \eqref{eq:chronoB1} is sufficient for the commutator

 to define a Lie bracket.
 Hence, chronological algebras are Lie admissible.
 Chronological calculus is an integral part of control theory \cite{AgraSary2004}.

 Interestingly enough, identity \eqref{eq:chronoB1} was already well-known in the mathematics literature under the name (left) pre-Lie or quasi-symmetric relation.
 It can be traced back to seminal works by E.~Vinberg \cite{Vinberg1963} and M.~Gerstenhaber \cite{Gerstenhaber1963}, where it has played important roles in geometry, algebra, and combinatorics.
 For more details and background, we refer the reader to D.~Manchon's short review \cite{Manchon2009} as well as the recent textbook by P.~Cartier and F.~Patras \cite{CarPat2021}.
+In Section \ref{sec:Magnus}, see also Subsection \ref{ss:Magpost}, these introductory comments will be extended to the case of a post-Lie algebra.
+From this very general setting we will be able to recover the Magnus expansion for a general pre-Lie algebra, see Corollary \ref{cor:inversecumulants} and Remark \ref{rem:classvsmod}, of which the chronological case discussed above is a particular instance.